-Plant Services Department has received several awards included Department of the Year 2013/2014, Santa Maria Beautiful award for landscaped areas, Safety Awards for safe practices, and many accolades for how beautiful the campus is.
+The Plant Services department has received several awards, including Department of the Year 2013/2014, Santa Maria Beautiful award for landscaped areas, Safety Awards for safe practices, and many accolades for how beautiful the campus is.

-Any employee of Allan Hancock College at any site in the district may report a safety hazard by either calling the Plant Services Department or using the online Plant Services work order system (III.B.1-9).
-Plant Services staff regularly evaluates and addresses safety hazards during the course of executing their job duties.
-The Plant Services leadership evaluates response time as a measure of effectiveness using the online work order system and status reports and monitoring radio communications when responding to emergency safety calls.
+Any employee of Allan Hancock College at any site in the District may report a safety hazard by either calling the Plant Services Department or using the online Plant Services work order system (III.B.1-9).
+Plant Services staff regularly evaluate and address safety hazards during the course of executing their job duties.
+The Plant Services leadership evaluate response time as a measure of effectiveness using the online work order system, status reports and monitoring radio communications when responding to emergency safety calls.